Terms and Conditions

 - we have reason to believe is chosen with the intention of committing fraud

-- is (potentially) against the law — for example, anything that promotes racial or religious hatred, derides minority groups, or promotes the use of drugs
+- is (potentially) against the law — e.g. anything that promotes racial or religious hatred, derides minority groups, or promotes the use of drugs

-- we think is demeaning, for a child application (note that in these cases, we will usually contact you to give you the chance to justify the change of name, but we reserve the right to refuse the application)
+- we think is demeaning, for a child application (in these cases, we’ll contact you to give you the chance to justify the change of name, but we reserve the right to refuse the application)

-- is more than 300 characters in total — that is, the combined length of your forenames and surname, including spaces (note that this limit is imposed for technical reasons)
+- is more than 300 characters in total — that is, adding up the length of your forenames and surname including spaces (this limit is imposed for technical reasons)

 3. About our service